hpdvanwyk/fm-multimix/README.md

 -----------
 	rtl_sdr -f xxx500000 -s 1014300 - | ./fm_multimix -l 150 -f xxx500000 xxx600000 xxx700000

 This will record anything at xxx,6MHz and xxx,7MHz.
 Any amount of channels can be specified as long as they are within 1014300Hz centered at xxx,5MHz and the computer you are using it on has sufficient processing power.

+To use this on very slow systems it helps to increase the priority of rtl_sdr and give it a large buffer to work with:

+	sudo nice -n-10 rtl_sdr -f xxx500000 -s 1014300 - | pv -q -B 50m | ./fm_multimix -l 150 -f xxx500000 xxx600000 xxx700000

+This approach requires ```pv``` to also be installed.
-The Raspberry PI for example can just about decode 2 channels in real time.
+With the priority increase and buffering the Raspberry PI for example can demodulate 2 to 3 channels at the same time as long as they do not transmit for many minutes at a time.

 Warning